aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-Army (Ejercito Nacional), Navy (Armada Nacional, including Naval Aviation, Marines, and Coast Guard), Air Force (Fuerza Aerea Colombiana)
+Army (Ejercito Nacional), National Navy (Armada Nacional, includes naval aviation, marines, and coast guard), Colombian Air Force (Fuerza Aerea de Colombia, FAC) (2006)

 18 years of age for compulsory and voluntary military service; conscript service obligation - 24 months (2004)